| Title: | Risk Management, Information Technology |

 PURPOSE

-As technology and capabilities change our University environment, threats against these technologies also evolve.
+As technology and its capabilities change our environment, threats against these technologies also evolve.
 To provide the highest level of protection for the University, department and system owners are responsible for regular assessments of risks to their technology platforms.
-The Information Security Office is responsible for overseeing the evaluation of IT risk across the organization.
+The Information Security Office is responsible for overseeing the evaluation of IT risks across the organization.

 APPLIES TO

-This policy applies to all University department and school/college system owners and IT professionals.
+This policy applies to all System Owners, from University departments and schools/colleges, and IT Professionals.

 DEFINITIONS